-The School of Communication Los Angeles Program provides selected seniors and junior students from the Departments of Cinema and Interactive Media and Journalism and Media Management at the University of Miami the opportunity to gain professional experience in their chosen fields through a 14-week internship while taking industry-related courses.
+The School of Communication Los Angeles Program provides selected seniors and junior students from the School of Communication at the University of Miami the opportunity to gain professional experience in their chosen fields through a 14-week internship while taking industry-related courses.
 The program allows students to experience and integrate themselves into the Los Angeles film and television industry while providing immersion into the culture of the city.

 Students will be assisted in obtaining internships, and courses will be taught by Los Angeles based faculty and industry professionals.

-Oakwood at Toluca Hills is located in Burbank in close proximity to Warner Bros., Disney Studios, ABC, NBC, and over 100 film and television companies.
+Avalon Burbank is located in Burbank in close proximity to Universal Studios, Warner Bros., Disney Studios, ABC, NBC, and over 100 film and television companies.

 To view frequently asked questions, please click here.